 Ramp up awareness

 When mindful, you stay aware of your desire to shut out people’s negative moods, and you can take steps to help you achieve your aims.
 When you forget you control your outlook, you become vulnerable to negativity in your environment.
-Stay aware of wanting to keep a positive attitude, especially if you recognize you must be with someone who’s negative or are entering a toxic environment.
+Stay aware of wanting to keep a positive attitude, especially if you recognize you must be with someone who’s negative or is entering a toxic environment.